 Shoal Point Energy Ltd. (the "Company") was incorporated on December 22, 2006 under the Business Corporations Act (Alberta).
-The Company was incorporated for the purpose of acquisition, exploration and development of oil and natural gas properties in Canada.
+The Company was incorporated for the purpose of acquisition, exploration and development of oil and natural gas properties in Canada and later expanded its area of interest to include the United States.
 The Company's administrative office is located at suite 203 - 700 West Pender Street, Vancouver, B.C.
 V6E 3V7.
 On October 26, 2010, the Company filed articles of continuance in Ontario.
 On November 23, 2010, the Company began trading on the CNSX (now the CSE) under the symbol SHP.